mstcroix/WorldCompensationSystem/README.md

 __Short-name__: WCS, DeFiApp, wcsDFApp

 __Disclaimer__: All quoted phrases are verbatim copies found at Conversations with God.
-Book Two (siehe Bibliography unten)
+Book Two (see Bibliography)

 __Bibliography__:
 - Conversations with God (c) 1997 Neale Donald Walsch.
 ISBN 978 0 340 76544 9